fa2k/raredisease-configs/README.md

 ## Config

-General config files for running raredisease pipeline (in /tsd/p164/data/durable/raredisease/medGenConfigs):
+General config files for running raredisease pipeline (in `medGenConfigs`):

 * `process-overrides.conf`: Fine-tuning of resource allocations, and customisations/work-arounds that apply for all environments.
 * `tsd-settings.conf`: TSD Cluster options